elastic/ecs-dotnet/src/Elastic.NLog.Targets/README.md

 * **Export Destination**
   - _NodePoolType_ - Connection pool type
     - SingleNode - Pool with single node or endpoint
-    - Sniffing - Pool with SupportsReseeding
+    - Sniffing - Pool with Supports-Reseeding
-    - Static - Pool without SupportsReseeding
+    - Static - Pool without Supports-Reseeding
-    - Sticky - Pool without SupportsReseeding and stays on the first node.
+    - Sticky - Pool without Supports-Reseeding and stays on the first node.
-    - StickySniffing - Pool with SupportsReseeding and stays on the first node.
+    - StickySniffing - Pool with Supports-Reseeding and stays on the first node.
     - Cloud - Pool seeded with CloudId
   - _NodeUris_ - URIs of the Elasticsearch nodes in the connection pool (comma delimited)
   - _CloudId_ - When using NodePoolType = Cloud